MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/nf-sti-sticreateinstancew.md

 ## -remarks

-For an application to use the **IStillImage** interface, it must first call **IStillImage::StiCreateInstance** to get a pointer to the interface.
+For an application to use the **IStillImage** interface, it must first call the **StiCreateInstance** function to get a pointer to the interface.
 The pointer received in *ppSti* is used subsequently when calling **IStillImage** methods, as illustrated in the following example:

 ```cpp
 PSTI pSti = NULL;